Join us for an adventure in flavor!

 dunking a birria taco into consommé

-For Birria – We have entire post on how to make Birria.
+For Birria – I have entire post on how to make Birria.
 You can make it on stove top, instant pot, or even in a crock pot.
 Simply click on Birria to get the in depth instructions.

 The rest of ingredients are Mexican dried chilis (guajillo, ancho, árbol), onion, tomatoes, tomato paste, garlic, ginger, apple cider vinegar, ground cumin, ground cinnamon, ground clove powder, coriander powder, thyme, oregano, salt and pepper, and oil.